ojarjur/multischeme/README.md

 Status
 ------

-This implementation is still a long way from being compliant with any version of the Scheme standard, but it is complete enough to bootstrap itself, and the new primitive procedures all work.
+This implementation supports all of R5RS except for macros and eval (and the interaction environment procedures related to eval).
+It also supports the extensions from SRFI 9 and SRFI 34.
+This code is also complete enough to bootstrap itself, and the new primitive procedures all work.

 Implementation
 --------------